When and how you can take your holiday

 • We have specialists for every field of law.

-However, the holiday rules have relatively recently undergone a major change.
-It is now introduced that when calculating leave, the number of hours worked by the employee will be taken into account and leave will be taken in proportion to this.
-It will therefore not be strictly calculated on the basis of weeks, as is the case today.
-This rule is being introduced for the sake of employees with flexible working hours, e.g. in the case of different shift lengths.
-There may be inequalities in the calculation of leave, for example, in the case of irregular shifts where some weeks meant five days off and others just two extra days.
+This rule is being introduced to accommodate employees with flexible working hours, e.g. in the case of different shift lengths.
+This is because there may be inequalities in the calculation of leave, for example, in the case of irregular shifts where some weeks meant five days off and others just two extra days off

-From 2021, therefore, leave is not counted in days but in hours.
-The mandatory 4 weeks (or 5 or more weeks that an employer may voluntarily grant) of leave for a standard 8-hour working day will be converted to 160 hours.
-If you are entitled to 5 weeks holiday, this means 200 hours.
+The mandatory 4 weeks (or 5 or more weeks that an employer may voluntarily grant) of leave for a standard 8-hour working day is therefore converted to 160 hours.
+If you are entitled to 5 weeks’ holiday, this means 200 hours.

 The purpose of leave is to allow the employee to rest and recharge.
 The rules are therefore set so that the leave is actually taken.
 For this reason, the Labour Code restricts the possibility of paying for untaken leave.